Warm Inflation in $f(Q)$ gravity: An overview of Warm inflation in gravity

 This parameter characterizes how the dissipation coefficient changed for inflation.
-The Hubble expansion rate can be found as a function of the scalar field value and vice versa using the slow-roll approximation.
-According to the Hubble parameter, the total logarithmic expansion, or number of "e-folds," can be expressed in terms of the scalar field value during inflation.
-We define the number of e-foldings $N$ between two possible cosmological times $t_1$ and $t_2$, where $t_1$ is the time of horizon crossing and $t_2$ corresponds to the end of inflation.
-It is given by
+The Hubble rate of expansion can be found in terms of the scalar field value, and vice versa, using the slow-roll approximation.
+According to the Hubble parameter, the total logarithmic expansion, or the number of "e-folds," can be given with respect to the scalar field value during inflation.
+Now, we can define the number of e-foldings $N$ between two possible cosmological times $t_1$ and $t_2$, where $t_1$ is the time of horizon crossing and $t_2$ corresponds to the end of inflation:

-The parameter $N$ measures how much the universe expanded during inflation.
-This relationship could be used to compare a parameter's value at the beginning of inflation to its end.
+The parameter $N$ measures the expansion of the universe during inflation.
+This relationship could be used to differentiate a parameter's value from its beginning value at inflation to its end value.

-Warm inflation occurs when there is a significant amount of particles during the inflationary era.
-We will assume that enough particle interactions exist to produce a thermal radiation gas at a temperature $T$.
-In the warm inflation scenario, both thermal and quantum fluctuations exist, with the thermal fluctuations predominating as long as $T$ is greater than $H$ \cite{AB, LIA, IC, RL}.
+When there are sufficient particles during the inflationary age, warm inflation takes place.
+At a temperature $T$, we will suppose that there are sufficient particle interactions to generate a thermal radiation gas.
+Both thermal and quantum fluctuations are present in the warm inflation scenario, with the thermal fluctuations prevailing as long as $T$ is higher than $H$ \cite{AB, LIA, IC, RL}.
 The scalar perturbations amplitude \cite{MA, AJ} is determined by

 The radiation bath's presence generates the statistical distribution of the inflaton, which is denoted by $n_{BE}= \left({e^{\frac{H}{T_{in}}}-1}\right)^{-1}$, known as the Bose-Einstein distribution, and $T_{in}$ is the inflaton fluctuation.
 The function $G(\delta)$ is given by